WGLab/doc-ANNOVAR/docs/user-guide/startup.md

 ![PMID_36268089_check](../img/PMID_36268089_check.png)

+For additional details and operations about the gene annotation, please refer to [Gene-based Annotation](./gene.md).

 Hopefully, after you finish this set of exercises above, you now have a better idea what ANNOVAR is, and can start enjoy the journey of annotating your variants.